 I am sure that although we missed the optimal window for treatment, he has been significantly helped and his life will be infinitely better because of occupational therapy.

-I am writing this today because in the past week I have seen several articles circulating – some stating that SPD is just a “made up” disorder, some stating that it is too late to treat SPD past age 6 or 7.
+In the past week I have seen several articles circulating – some stating that SPD is just a “made up” disorder, some stating that it is too late to treat SPD past age 6 or 7.

 For the record, although I am the first to admit I am not a medical professional, I disagree.
 Across the board.
 With both.

-It does exist.
 Ask any momma of a child with it – better yet, ask the child or the otherwise diagnosed adult who grew up dealing with it.
 They will all tell you, Sensory Processing Disorder is real.